casibase/casibase/README.md

 - Setup database:

-    Casbin-forum will store its users, nodes and topics informations in a MySQL database named: `casbin_forum`, will create it if not existed.
-The DB connection string can be specified at: https://github.com/casbin/casbin-forum/blob/master/conf/app.conf
+    Casnode will store its users, nodes and topics informations in a MySQL database named: `casbin_forum`, will create it if not existed.
+The DB connection string can be specified at: https://github.com/casbin/casnode/blob/master/conf/app.conf

     ```ini
     dataSourceName = root:123@tcp(localhost:3306)/
     ```

-    Casbin-forum uses XORM to connect to DB, so all DBs supported by XORM can also be used.
+    Casnode uses XORM to connect to DB, so all DBs supported by XORM can also be used.

 - Setup your forum to enable some third-party login platform:

-    Casbin-forum provide a way to sign up using Google account, Github account, WeChat account and so on,  so you may have to get your own  ClientID and ClientSecret first.
+    Casnode provide a way to sign up using Google account, Github account, WeChat account and so on,  so you may have to get your own  ClientID and ClientSecret first.

     1. Google